Hallvaeb/masterthesis/Other/Code/README.md

 To create an environment for the analytics code:
 '''conda env create -f environment.yaml'''

+EVALUATE:
+The code used to generate evaluations for inferences.
+These are designed to run evaluations of multiple model inferences sequentially.

 If further explanations are needed, contact hallvard.bjorgen@gmail.com